josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🐢_behavioural_proxies_all_the_way_down.md

 ---

-### 2. Policy laundering: “We target behaviour, not people”
+## 🪬 Policy Laundering: “We Target Behaviour, Not People”

 Behavioural proxies allow a specific kind of moral sleight-of-hand.